unyieIding/unyieIding/README.md

  All these views and barely any of u guys r signing my ata USELESS FREAKS [atabook](https://gaelyboo.atabook.org/) [rentry](https://rentry.co/tetoranagumo) [tiktok](https://www.tiktok.com/@polyakatsuki)

-IF YOU SAW ANY OF MY COMMENTS ON PINTEREST NO YOU DIDNT

 i have no dni, idgaf if an anti ints w me unless if u tell me that i deserve to get 🍇d or some shit